City Council & City Officials

 Most influential among the early landowners was Edward Dorsey Hobbs, whose family was

-at the Bellewood Seminary had become the meeting place of a Presbyterian congregation organized in Middletown in 1799.
-In 1869
+The chapel at the Bellewood Seminary had become the meeting place of a Presbyterian congregation organized in Middletown in 1799.

-the gothic Revival-style sanctuary of the Anchorage Presbyterian Church was built.
-St. Luke's Episcopal Church was built in
+In 1869 the gothic Revival-style sanctuary of the Anchorage Presbyterian Church was built.
+St. Luke's Episcopal Church was built

 Isaac W. Bernheim, a Louisville distiller and the benefactor of Bernheim Forest, was among those